Visiting the New River Gorge National Park in West Virginia? Check out the Endless Wall Trail for views of the rocky cliffs, valley and river.

 I’ve enjoyed exploring New River Gorge for years, and when it became a national park in 2020, I was eager to visit again.

 It’s an area of southern West Virginia known for its beautiful, expansive views of river, cliff, and valley.

-Whether you’re looking for hiking, rock climbing, cycling, or whitewater rafting, there’s plenty to explore!
+Whether you’re looking for free camping, hiking, rock climbing, cycling, or whitewater rafting, there’s plenty to explore!

 On our recent trip to the gorge, we focused on some of the park’s most scenic trails.
 My two favorites (so far!) are the Long Point Trail and the Endless Wall Trail.